 In FY 2015, the position of Chief Security Officer was created at DOR.
 This change was made to provide better focus and direction for the effort we put toward keeping data secure.
 Security is everyone's job, but the agency needed someone to lead the effort.
-In 2017 we had to implement IRS required background checks for all employees with access to federal data.
 There are data breaches in the news almost daily.
-Because of the Personally Identifiable Information (PII) stored for DOR, we consider ourselves a target, and we must act accordingly.
+Because of the Personally Identifiable Information (PII) stored at DOR, we consider ourselves a target, and we must act accordingly.
 We attempt to take every precaution to protect information in our systems.
-Due to budget cuts received during FY 2016, DOR was forced to cancel procurement of an intrusion detection and protection monitoring service that we believe is necessary to do the best job of safeguarding taxpayer data.
-We did not receive funding for the device in FY2017 and will wait to see if there are budget cuts in FY2018 before moving forward with procurement.
+Due to budgetary limitations, DOR has been unable to procure an intrusion detection and protection monitoring service that we believe is necessary to do the best job of safeguarding taxpayer data.
+We hope to receive adequate funding for the service in FY2020.